vegahar/pe-solutions/README.md

-Some solutions to project euler
+Some solutions, attempts, empty files and slow "solutions"